 The Andrew Carnegie Prize in Mind and Brain Science Lecture

 Established by the Carnegie Corporation of New York as part of its centennial celebration, the The Carnegie Prize in Mind and Brain Science recognizes trailblazers in the brain and behavioral sciences whose research has helped advance the field and its applications.
+Each year, the winner is invited to Carnegie Mellon University's campus to deliver a scientific talk and they are presented with an original piece of artwork commissioned from artist Greg Dunn.
 The prize also awards a one-year graduate fellowship to a CMU student, who will typically have the opportunity to visit the recipient's lab.

 Senior Scientist, Program in Neuroscience & Mental Health

 The Hospital for Sick Children, Research Institute, University of Toronto